Hydrogenated castor oil is used in many cosmetic and household products. But What is Hydrogenated Castor Oil and is it safe to use?

 PEG-40 is a result of the ethoxylation process.
 When hydrogenated castor oil is ethoxylated with ethylene oxide, which is a petroleum-based chemical, the process may introduce the carcinogen 1,4 dioxane as a contaminant.
 It also may not.
 This is a possibility each time the ethoxylation process occurs.
 However, it is not a guarantee that the product result is without contamination.

-Scientifically, hydrogenating castor oil is considerably safe.
+Scientifically, the hydrogenated castor oil is safe.
 Even PEG-40 seems to be generally safe with only a low-to-moderate risk of contamination.
 Whenever possible, though, we recommend the pure form of castor oil over any derivative.

-With PEG-40, you never know if it might contain contaminating carcinogens.
+With PEG-40 oil, you never know if it might contain contaminating carcinogens.
 You are simply trusting the product’s manufacturer.
 Simply, contaminants do not need to be visible on product labels.
 So why take the risk?

 Exercise caution and always research before you buy any product.
 Know that just because something has a “natural” label doesn’t mean it doesn’t contain potentially harmful or toxic chemicals.